All of the latest news and insights into the electrical world, from Fastlec.

 The definition of 'auxiliary circuit' has been changed to:

-'Circuit for transmission of signals intended for control, detection, supervision, or measurement of the function status of a main circuit'.
+'Circuit for transmission of signals intended for control, detection, supervision, or measurement of the functional status of the main circuit'.

 This is a just a brief outline of the new Amendment 3 changes within the IET Wiring Regulations.
 It is recommended that those who are affected by these regulations should ensure they are fully up to date with these changes in order to successfully function within the guidelines.